dmorn/booster/README.md

 Even if in need, we always use just one device at once, and usually it is the slowest one.

-This is were **booster-network** comes into play.
+This is were **booster** comes into play.
 Its aim is to create a network of peer nodes, each of them with an active Internet connection, that balance the network usage between their interfaces.